TurboFreeze/logical-clock-scale-model/journal.md

 When examining drift in the values of the local logical clocks in the different machines, there is certainly drift between relatively slow and relatively fast clocks.
 In one instance, vm0 (ticks = 1) ended at logical time of 86 in trial0, whereas vm1 (ticks = 6) ended at logical 109.
 As mentioned before, the slower machines need to jump regularly to catch up, meaning that they perpetually need to catch up.
 In other words, the faster machines are the ones that "define the speed" by constantly sending messages, while slower ones are "speed takers" and frequently experience a drift from the "true value".

 #### Gaps in Logical Clock and Message Queues
-When relative clock speed is low (e.g. ticks = 1), machine is almost always receiving since other machines get ahead of it.
-This means message queue is almost never empty and usually grows as other (faster) machines fill it.
-When relative clock speed is high (e.g. ticks = 6), machine is mostly sending, since its clock is fast enough to handle its message queue and keep it near empty.
+When relative clock speed is low (e.g. ticks = 1), a machine is almost always receiving since other machines get ahead of it.
+This means its message queue is almost never empty and usually grows as other (faster) machines fill it.
+When relative clock speed is high (e.g. ticks = 6), a machine is mostly sending, since its clock is fast enough to handle its message queue and keep it near empty.

 #### More Trials